-Montreal and Canada, in general, is beautiful all year round which is why you don’t have to worry about getting your ETA Canada at a specific period.
+Montreal and Kanada, in general, is beautiful all year round which is why you don’t have to worry about getting your ETA Kanada at a specific period.
 However, if you want to maximize your visit, it’s essential that you know what season it is and if it’s favorable to you.

 - March to June – If you want your visit to be intimate, visit during the Spring season because there are fewer tourists around this time.

 - June to September – If you want to fill your days with celebrations and festivals, summer is the best time to visit.

 - September to November – If you want a picturesque view of Kanada, come during fall season and marvel at the beautiful changing leaves.

 Best Place For First Timers to Stay In

 Regardless of where you choose to stay, Montreal will always have a perfect place for you.
 Here are some of the areas which are best for first timers to keep in: